California

 Mount Shasta is potentially an active stratovolcano located in the Shasta-Trinity National Forest.
 It is the largest mountain in the Cascade Chain, which runs from southwestern British Columbia to Northern California.
 It rises to an elevation of 14,179 feet above it’s surroundings, and even has seven named glaciers on it.
 On a clear winter day, the same as I indeed experienced, the mountain can be seen from the floor of the Central Valley 140 miles to the south.

 Mount Shasta has a mystical appeal and was known as a sacred place and the center of our universe to Native Americans.
 Today that energy still resides in the hearts of many for it is known as the root chakra of the world, promoting it as a place for healing properties and spiritual connections.
-With this as a mindset, I am confident my dog, Hallie, felt the magic with every paw print she made with her ongoing zoomies in the snow… that we found upon traveling the lower forest backroads looking for the best angles to photograph the snow covered beast I had in front of me!
+As we found explored the lower forest backroads looking for the best angles to photograph this snow covered beast, I am confident my loyal companion, Hallie, indeed felt the magic with every paw print she made with her ongoing zoomies in the snow.
+I can still see her joyous smile!

 Pacific Grove and 17-Mile Drive